This webpage contains affiliate links. See more details here.

 It's necessary to plan ahead and book tickets online to avoid waiting in the long ticket lines (note that the museum is closed on Mondays).
 Depending on your interest in art, you may just want to spend an entire afternoon there or visit in only 2 hours.

-If you want to see the best of the Uffizi in a short time (1.5 hour), we suggest taking this small-group tour (no more than 9 people), guided by locals who know stories behind each masterpiece.
-We recommend taking morning departure - at 10am.
-Visiting the Uffizi is one of the best ideas when it's raining in Florence!
+If you want to see the best of the Uffizi in just 1.5 hour, we suggest taking this small-group guided tour (no more than 9 people), guided by locals who know stories behind the each masterpiece.

 The building itself is magnificent with the internal courtyard, exterior staircase and the loggia housing wonderful sculptures.
 The Bargello Museum houses a great collection of sculptures, including works of Donatello, Verrocchio, Michelangelo, Benvenuto Cellini, Lorenzo Ghiberti and Filippo Brunelleschi.